-Schema Markup for Law Firms and Solo Attorneys
+Schema Markup for Law Firms, Lawyers, and Solo Attorneys

 Before delving into the specific schema markups that law firms and solo attorneys should utilize, it’s essential to distinguish between different types of data and markup terminologies.